13 net carbs

 Close-up view of temperature knob on an oven, preheat oven to cook a meal.

 • In a large skillet, heat olive oil over medium heat.
 Add the chopped eggplant and cook for 3-5 minutes until the eggplant starts to soften.
-Season with salt and pepper.

 Top view of skillet cooking chopped eggplant.